zakariaelas/gemochat/README.md

 npm run seed
 ```

-This will create a user, job, and interview.
+This will create users from the users.json file located in `./backend/db/seeds/users.json`, jobs from the jobs.json file located in `./backend/db/seeds/jobs.json`, and a dummy interview.
+The interview is hardcoded and mapped to the "Playground job", it also uses **Akram Saouri's** application for the playground job by default.
+The idea is to provide a quick interview for testing.
+Feel free to delete it and add a custom one through the app's interface.

+`users.json` and `jobs.json` come with a default user and job.

 The user has the following credentials:

 ```bash
 email: test@test.com
 password: testaccount123
 ```

+The job is the "Playground job" I had access to during my internship.

+If you want to programmatically create users and jobs quickly, you can import the `createJobs` and `createUsers` functions from the `./backend/db/seeds/jobs.js` and `./backend/db/seeds/users.js` files respectively, and call them from additional scripts or files.

 ## 💡 Features